 Citrix provides two forms of support: free, self-help support on the Citrix Support website and paid-for Support Services, which you can purchase from the Support site.
 With Citrix Technical Support, you can open a Support Case online or contact the support center by phone if you experience technical difficulties.

 The Citrix Knowledge Center hosts several resources that might be helpful to you in the event of odd behavior, crashes, or other problems.
 Resources include: Forums, Knowledge Base articles, White Papers, product documentation, hotfixes, and other updates.

 If you experience technical difficulties with the Citrix Hypervisor server, this section is meant to help you solve the problem if possible.
 If it isn’t possible, use the information in this section to gather the application logs and other data that can help your Solution Provider track and resolve the issue.

 For information about troubleshooting Citrix Hypervisor installation issues, see Troubleshoot the installation.
 For information about troubleshooting virtual machine issues, see Troubleshoot VM problems.

 We recommend that you follow the troubleshooting information in this section solely under the guidance of your Solution Provider or the Support team.

 In some support cases, serial console access is required for debug purposes.
 Therefore, when setting up your Citrix Hypervisor configuration, it is recommended that serial console access is configured.
-For hosts that do not have physical serial port (such as a Blade server) or where suitable physical infrastructure is not available, investigate whether an embedded management device, such as Dell DRAC or HP iLO can be configured.
+For hosts that do not have physical serial port (such as a Blade server) or where suitable physical infrastructure is not available, investigate whether an embedded management device, such as Dell DRAC can be configured.

 For information on setting up serial console access, see CTX121442.